Sudharma-11/Appointment-Booking-Chatbot/README.md

 - `llm.py`: Backend logic for the chatbot, including NLP and database interactions
 - `requirements.txt`: List of Python dependencies

+## DEMO IMAGES
+The sample output images of the appointment booking chatbot are uploaded inside the Demo folder, which is present in the main branch

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.